n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ErrorTrigger/README.md

 # Error Trigger

-The Error Trigger node triggers the workflow when another workflow has an error.
-Once a workflow fails, this node gets details about the failed workflow and the error workflow gets triggered.
+The Error Trigger node triggers a workflow when another workflow has an error.
+Once a workflow fails, this node gets details about the failed workflow and the errors.
+This triggers the error workflow.

 ::: tip 💡 Keep in mind
 1. If a workflow is using the Error Trigger node, you don't have to activate the workflow.
-2. If you want to receive error updates for a workflow, make sure that you select the 'Error Workflow' in the ***Workflow Settings***.
+2. If you want to receive error messages for a workflow, make sure that you select the 'Error Workflow' in the ***Workflow Settings***.
 :::

 ## Example Usage

-This workflow allows you to send an SMS when a workflow fails, using the Error Trigger node.
+This workflow allows you to send an SMS when a workflow fails.
 You can also find the [workflow](https://n8n.io/workflows/665) on n8n.io.
 This example usage workflow would use the following nodes.
 - [Error Trigger]()
 - [Twilio](../../../nodes-library/nodes/Twilio/README.md)